takis104/takis104/README.md

 - 👋 Hi, I’m @takis104
 - 👀 I’m interested in Computer Engineering & Informatics, Internet of Things (IoT), Artificial Intelligence (AI), Data Science
 - 🌱 I’m currently learning Python, Kotlin and Scala
-- 📫 How to reach me, email: chr.balatsouras@gmail.com
+- 📫 How to reach me: chr.balatsouras@gmail.com

 <!---
 takis104/takis104 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.